NASA-AMMOS/MMGIS/docs/pages/markdowns/ENVs.md

 #### `PUBLIC_URL=`

 Set MMGIS to be deployed under a subpath.
 Use full and absolute paths only to the project's build directory.
-For example if serving at the subpath 'mmgis/' is desired, set PUBLIC_URL to 'https://{domain}/mmgis/build' | string | default `null` (domain root build '/build')
+For example if serving at the subpath 'mmgis/' is desired, set PUBLIC_URL to 'https://{domain}/mmgis/build'.
+Changing PUBLIC_URL required a rebuild. | string | default `null` (domain root build '/build')

 #### `CLEARANCE_NUMBER=`